Scullyy/scully_mba/README.md

 add_ace group.mba mba allow

-**If not using a discord ace perms resource add the following also, replace <identifier> with your chosen identifier.
+**If not using a discord ace perms resource add the following also, replace 'identifier' with your chosen identifier.
 For example, mine is discord:530698981920079882**

-add_principal identifier.<identifier> group.mba
+add_principal identifier.'identifier' group.mba